Quran-Journey/roots/README.md

 Roots is a microservice that provides the root of each Arabic word along with their meanings from the Quran.
 The MVP of this service will have a frontend view and an API service that can be used with other applications.

+## Development

+To run this solution in development, you will need to have docker, node, and next.js installed.
+This is primarily to run the database, the backend, and the frontend separately.

+Run the database: `cd db; docker-compose up --build -d` Run the backend: `npm run start` --> I recommend utilizing nodemon in development Run the frontend: `npm run dev`

 ## High-Level Architecture